 Case vignette: the team that found coherence

-A product team kept falling out of alignment.
+One product team kept falling out of alignment.
 Plans made on Monday were contradicted by Wednesday.
-Everyone agreed in meetings, but acted separately afterward.
+Meetings felt smooth, but execution kept splintering.
+Everyone seemed to agree in the room, yet acted from different internal maps afterward.

 That is coherence.